rand-asswad/WCA1-docs/parts/1_intro.md

 As the intership took place during the COVID-19 pandemic outbreak, I worked from home.
-An open channel on Microsoft Teams would allow us to communicate whenever it was needed.
-Moreover, a visio-conference call is scheduled to discuss the established work and the next tasks.
+An open channel on Microsoft Teams allowed us to communicate whenever it was needed.
+Moreover, a visio-conference call was scheduled to discuss the established work and the following tasks.
-In addition, whenever we had the chance an in-person meeting is organized allowing a prolonged discussion of the on-going work.
+In addition, whenever we had the chance, an in-person meeting was organized allowing a prolonged discussion of the on-going work.

 ## Internship mission